-If your business qualifies for Growth Support, you are entitled to a reduced rate of employer contributions for up to 24 consecutive calendar months for your first and/or second employee.
+If your business qualifies for Growth Support, you are entitled to Growth Support for up to 24 consecutive calendar months for your first and/or second employee.
 Growth Support is a type of “de minimis” aid, which means it is a subsidy of minor significance.
-A limited company or partnership is not entitled to Growth Support for compensation paid to a part-owner or partner, or one of their close relatives.

-If you already had an employee on 1 January 2024, you are entitled to Growth Support for an additional employee hired on or after 1 May 2024.
-This only applies if your first employee was still employed by you when you hired the second person.
+If you already had employed one employee on 1 January 2024, you can receive Growth Support for one additional person that you hire from 1 May 2024 and onwards.
+This only applies as long as the first employee is still employed when you hire the second person.

 When determining whether your business is eligible for Growth Support, you can disregard any employee recruitment involving a maximum total contributions-liable compensation payment (to the same individual) of SEK 5,000 since 1 January 2024.